 Sitting in a wooden tub almost too big for the coffin-like space that passed as a bathing room, Daria wondered how clean the water—pumped up from the seafloor and desalinated by divine will according to Jane—really was.
 But it was warm, at least, and that came as a relief.

 Jane sat on a small stool next to Daria, practically wedged between the tub and the wall.
-The flat arcane light glowing from the wall sconces cast a sickly sheen on her gray skin.
+Flat arcane light glowing from sconces cast a sickly sheen on her gray skin.

-“You have been getting up to a lot,” she said.
-Daria had finished her story.
-“Having affairs with nobles, breaking up with the same nobles, and then hiking to Vivec.
+“You have been getting up to a lot,” she said, after Daria finished her story.
+“Fighting cliff racers, having affairs with nobles, breaking up with the same nobles, and then hiking to Vivec.
 I’m starting to feel like I was holding you back all these years!”

 “Guess so,” Jane said, sounding distant.
 She glanced at the door, and Daria couldn’t help thinking she wanted to leave.
-Jane had listened dutifully but didn’t respond with the wry enthusiasm she’d wanted to hear.
+Jane had listened dutifully, but hadn't responded with the wry enthusiasm Daria had been craving.

 How low have I sunk when I’m expecting enthusiasm from others?
 Daria wondered.
 She splashed her face with more water, wishing she could sink into the bath and become one with it for all time.

-Daria felt her face turn red, and she squeezed her eyes shut.
+Daria squeezed her eyes shut.
 “I’m, uh, sorry about what I said at your going away party.
 It was insensitive and callous.”

 “Water under the bridge,” Jane said.
 Then she yawned.

-Daria tried to read her friend’s face and body language for hints as to what she thought.
-The tautness in Jane’s voice and the weariness in her movements didn’t exactly suggest forgiveness.
+Daria tried to read her friend’s face and body language for hints as to what she truly thought.
+The tightness in Jane’s voice and the weariness in her movements didn’t exactly suggest forgiveness.

 Jane yawned again.
 “Sorry, I had a long day working for Serjo Olerlo.”